djrlj694/cookiecutter-cookiecutter/REFERENCES.md

 # References

-The following is a list of sources that I found helpful or inspirational when learning new topics, troubleshooting bugs, authoring documentation, etc. while developing or maintaining [Cookiecutter-Cookiecutter](https://github.com/djrlj694/cookiecutter-cookiecutter).
+The following is a list of sources that were helpful or inspirational when learning new topics, troubleshooting bugs, authoring documentation, etc. while developing or maintaining [Cookiecutter-Cookiecutter](README.md).

 ## Cookiecutter